textpattern/textpattern.github.io/installation/moving-textpattern.md

 Changing your password after migrating your installation or upgrading MySQL.

 1. When in phpMyAdmin, from the drop down menu on the left select your `txp_` database.
 A list of tables in that database will appear directly below the drop down menu.
 Near the bottom of that list you should see your `txp_user` table.
-Click on that table.
+Select that table.
 All the information for that table will now occupy the main content area of your screen.
 2. There are a row of tabs at the top.
-Click on the **'Structure'** tab.
+Select the **'Structure'** tab.
-3. In the main content area look for the row called `pass`, and click on the little pencil to the far right.
+3. In the main content area look for the row called `pass`, and select the little pencil to the far right.
-4. At the top of the main content area you will see 'Field', 'Type', 'Length/Values', 'Collation', etc. Retype the 128 in the 'Length/Values' box with 128 then click on **'Save'**.
+4. At the top of the main content area you will see 'Field', 'Type', 'Length/Values', 'Collation', etc. Retype the 128 in the 'Length/Values' box with 128 then select **'Save'**.
-5. Click on the **'Browse'** tab
+5. Select the **'Browse'** tab
 6. In the middle of the content area you should see a little pencil.
-Click on it.
+Select it.
 7. The main content area will now have a five columns labeled 'Field', 'Type', 'Function', 'Null', 'Value'.
 The third row from the top should be called `pass`.
 At the far right is the encrypted value of your current password.
 Delete the contents of that box and type in your new password.
 You can also just retype in your old password. **Important:** Do not use uppercase letters in your password at this point (Textpattern converts your password to lowercase before hashing it, hence it won't ever match if you hash any password with uppercase letters).
 8. In the drop down menu for the row `pass` select 'Password'.
-9. Click **'Go'**.
+9. Select **'Go'**.

 You're now ready to log back in to your Textpattern interface.